microsoft/mu_plus/UefiTestingPkg/Library/DriverDependencyLogging/DriverDependencyLogging.md

       * Errors from parsing the input file and code tree
       * GUIDs found in DEC files that had multiple assigned names
       * Warnings for drivers using a protocol without declaring it in the depex
-      * Warnings for drivers declaring a prtocol in the depex but not using it
+      * Warnings for drivers declaring a protocol in the depex but not using it
     Note:  The warnings are not definitive errors since GUIDs can be used safely without declaration in the depex and the depex can be used to force load ordering even if the protcol is not used in code.